velayutham1706/scoreboard/README.md

 # Move to the folder
 cd scoreboard

-# If you have gcc in your system, type this in your terminal
-gcc score.c -o score
+gcc score.c -lGL -lGLU -lglut -o score

 # Then an executable score file will be added to your directory, run that file
 ./score